irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 - Reviving a teammate during the Ampule effect provides additional 10 seconds of cooldown recovery, after the Ampule effect is finished.
 This was added to make activation of the Ampule for the sake of reviving another player more valuable.

 Card 9:
-- While ampule effect is active maximum possible amount of segments is increased to 5.
+- Maximum possible amount of segments was changed to 5.
 - Amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
 This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
 This is still a semi god mode, because you only have a short time period to get a kill and recover your health.
 - Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.
 - Self revive now has an additional cost of 40 seconds of cooldown to reduce frequency of un-losable gameplay scenarios.